 Whitewash is an inexpensive coating that historically has been used to decorate, protect and sanitize a wide range of materials.
 Whitewash typically has a bright white color.
-Limefast pigments, however, can be added to whitewash to provide a broad range of colors.
+However, lime-fast pigments, can be added to provide a broad range of colors.
 The principal ingredients in whitewash are hydrated lime and water.
 Hydrated lime absorbs carbon dioxide from the air to convert back to limestone.
 This reaction provides a protective layer over the whitewashed surface.
 Finally, the pH of hydrated lime helps to sanitize surfaces.

-Whitewash is inexpensive to produce and has many environmentally friendly formulations.
-Whitewash has been used on both wood and masonry surfaces in building construction.
-It is used to reduce odors and provide a more sanitary condition in dairy barns, poultry houses, stables, kennels or similar buildings.
-The white color of whitewash can minimize the absorption of heat.
+As well as being inexpensive to produce, whitewash has many environmentally friendly formulations.
+It has been used on both wood and masonry surfaces in building construction.
+Whitewash is used to reduce odors and provide more sanitary conditions in dairy barns, poultry houses, stables, kennels or similar buildings.
+The white color of the coating can also minimize the absorption of heat.
 Whitewashing trees can protect them from frost damage by keeping them cool enough to remain dormant.
-Also, whitewash can be used on roof tiles to prevent the absorption of heat in southern climates.
+In southern climates, whitewash can also be applied on roof tiles to prevent the absorption of heat.

-Graymont Spray Lime is a dolomitic hydrated lime product which meets the criteria of ASTM C206 for Finishing Hydrated Lime.
+Graymont Spray Lime is a dolomitic hydrated-lime product that meets the criteria of ASTM C206 for Finishing Hydrated Lime.
 The fine particle size of this product contributes to excellent dispersal and coverage in whitewash formulations.
-Graymont Spray Lime is available in 50 lb.
-(22.5 kg) bags.
+Graymont Spray Lime is available in 50-lb.
+(22.5-kg) bags.